Reductive quotients of klt singularities: Preliminaries

-Going from $A_{(\mathfrak{p})}$ to $A_{\mathfrak{p}}$ preserves the divisor class group~\cite[Lem 2.10]{BM21}.
-As the name suggests, the aff-local Cox ring from Definition~\ref{def:aff-loc-Cox-ring} can be seen as an affine version of the local Cox ring, and the following proposition shows that indeed the graded-local version can be obtained from it by graded-localization. } \end{remark}
+Going from $A_{(\mathfrak{p})}$ to $A_{\mathfrak{p}}$ preserves the divisor class group~\cite[Lem.
+2.9]{BM21}.
+As the name suggests, the aff-local Cox ring from Definition~\ref{def:aff-loc-Cox-ring} can be seen as an affine version of the local Cox ring, and the following proposition shows that indeed the graded-local version can be obtained from it by graded-localization.

-\begin{proposition} Let $X$ be an affine klt type variety and let $x\in X$ be a closed point.
+\begin{proposition} Let $X$ be an affine klt type variety and $x\in X$.
 Then, the following statements hold: \begin{enumerate} \item $R_{X,x}$ is a finitely generated $\kk$-algebra.
-In particular, $X'$ is an affine variety. \item $X'$ is of klt type. \item The quasi-torus action on $X'$ is strongly stable in the sense of \cite[Def.~1.6.4.1]{ADHL15}. \item The quotient $X' \to X$ has exactly one invariant closed point $x'$ in the preimage of $x \in X$. \item The gr-localization of $X'$ at $x'$ equals the spectrum of the local Cox ring
+In particular, $X'$ is an affine variety. \item $X'$ is of klt type. \item The quasi-torus action on $X'$ is strongly stable in the sense of \cite[Def.~1.6.4.1]{ADHL15}. \item The quotient $X' \to X$ has exactly one invariant point $x'$ in the preimage of $x \in X$. \item The graded-localization of $X'$ at $x'$ equals the spectrum of the local Cox ring

 \end{enumerate} \end{proposition}